adaltas/node-parameters/README.md

 -	*stdout*, Destination to write to

 Like with Express, `app.configure` allows the customization of plugins for different environments (however, it is not yet implemented) while `app.use` register plugins.

+## Routes

+A route is made of a command pattern, an optional description and one or more route specific middleware.

+Middlewares recieve three parameters, a request object, a response object and a function.

+The request object contains the following properties:
+-	*command*, command entered by the user
+-	*params*, parameters object extracted from the command

+The response object inherit from styles which contains various utility functions for printing, coloring and bolding.

 ## History plugin